rangersx/technical_test/README.md

 # Assignment:

-Your task is to create a backend service for a trello clone app.
+Your task is to create a backend service (REST API) for a trello clone app with domain driven approach. <br/>
 Below is an example of a UI for the board page of the app.

 | to do | in progress | review | test  | deploy | done  |